salcosser/SamOS/README.md

 <h3>Other Bits</h3>
 My special command is executed using <code>whereistheufo</code>.
 It will "find" the nearest UFO orbiting earth using "Complex Machinery".

-version 1.0 availible in master branch
+version 1.0 available  in master branch
 ======================================